inf112-v19/LwjglApplicationConfiguration/README.md

 - If you click HOST, you will enter a lobby screen where you can see connected players and your own IP(Make sure you have a valid IP, see "known bugs" under)
 - Click start game when you see all players are connected
 - If you click JOIN, enter the IP given on the host screen
-- The screen will change and display "Waiting for players", when you are connected to server
+- The screen will change and display "Waiting for players" when you are connected to server
 - Wait for server host to start game

 ### How to test